-Many families today are looking for a dog for their home that is friendly, good with children, intelligent, and easy to train.
+Many families today are looking for a dog that is friendly, good with kids, and easy to train.

-From the poodle it brings intelligence, low shedding, and sharp obedience.
+From the poodle it brings intelligence, low shedding tendencies, and obedience.
 And from the golden retriever it brings devotion, desire for human companionship, and gentleness.

 Ready to learn why the goldendoodle is a perfect choice for your family?

-Goldendoodles were first bred in the 1960’s, but they didn’t become popular until the 1990’s.
+Breeders first created goldendoodles in the 1960’s, but the dogs didn’t start becoming popular until the 1990’s.

-The original purpose, mostly in North America and Australia, was to design a crossbreed that would create an ideal guide dog without as much shedding and the allergies that accompany shedding.
+The original purpose for the goldendoodle breed was to design a crossbreed that would be an ideal guide dog without as much shedding and the allergies that accompany shedding.

 The result was a designer dog called the goldendoodle.